rust-lang/book/second-edition/nostarch/appendix.md

 Deriving `PartialOrd` implements the `partial_cmp` method, which returns an `Option<Ordering>` that will be `None` when the values given do not produce an ordering.
-An example of a value that doesn't produce an ordering, even though most values of that type can be compared, is the not-a-number (`NaN`) floating point value.
+An example of a value that doesn’t produce an ordering, even though most values of that type can be compared, is the not-a-number (`NaN`) floating point value.
 Calling `partial_cmp` with any floating point number and the `NaN` floating point value will return `None`.